erneeest/Vcss-Final/README.md

 # 🍪 Cookie Website  | Ongoing Project

-This is a simple website I made for my girlfriend ❤️.
+This is a simple website I made for my girlfriend💜.
 The theme is all about **cookies** 🍪

 I built this project while practicing **Vanilla CSS** (no frameworks, just pure CSS).